 Butterflies and orchids

 When you emerge from the sunken track you will be greeted with a breathtaking view.
 Continue forward through the gate ahead and towards the wooden waymarker post which is by the fence on your right.
-This path is now part of the South Downs Way which runs from Eastbourne to Chichester.
-On your right hand side over the fence from the waymarker post you can see the remains of the Fulking Isolation Hospital.
+This path is now part of the South Downs Way which runs from Eastbourne to Winchester.
+On your right-hand side over the fence from the waymarker post you can see the remains of the Fulking Isolation Hospital.